Real Name: Nathan Dolly

 (Spider-Woman I#11) - Jessica Drew happened upon the Brothers Grimm effigies in one of Priscilla's drawers.
 Later that night, the goofy Brother Grimm assaulted the restaurant in which Jessica was having dinner with Jerry Hunt.
-Drew changed to Spider-Woman and fought Grimm to a standstill, after which Grimm fled on his floating star, moving just slowly enough that both Spider-Woman and Hunt could follow him.
-Leading them to the Playhouse theatre, the Brother Grimm captured and restrained them both; the two awakened to Priscilla, calling herself Madame Doll, standing side by side with the Brothers Grimm.
+Drew changed to Spider-Woman and fought Grimm to a standstill, after which Grimm fled on his floating star, moving just slowly enough so that both Spider-Woman and Hunt could follow him.
+Leading them to the Playhouse Theatre, Brother Grimm captured and restrained them both; the two awakened to Priscilla, calling herself "Madame Doll," standing side by side with the Brothers Grimm.

-Comments: Created by Stan "The Man" Lee, "Sturdy" Steve
+Comments: Created by Stan "The Man" Lee, "Sturdy" Steve Ditko, and Dick Ayers.

 The Brothers Grimm and Madame Doll were created by Marv Wolfman, Carmine Infantino, and Tony DeZuniga (with the final wrap-up by Mark Gruenwald).